FullMetalUpdate/documentation/rollback.md

     when the distribution implements the rollback feature, `0` otherwise) and `timeout`, the delay [mentioned previously](#adapt-the-recipes).
 These are the two variables set in the recipes.
- 1. Since `notify` is set to `1`, it does two things :
-     - it creates a Unix socket that will be used to receive a message from systemd
+ 1. The client triggers the update : service is stopped if pre-existing, data is pulled from the remote repo, container is checked out to the new revision.

-     - it **starts a thread** and passes the information about the deployment (the socket, the revision sha, autostart, autoremove…) to the thread.
-This thread will wait on the socket for an incoming message from systemd
+    Right before starting the container service, the client **starts a thread** and passes the information about the deployment (the socket, the revision sha, autostart, autoremove…) to the thread.
+This thread will wait on a newly created socket for an incoming message from systemd.
- 1. The client triggers the update : service is stopped if pre-existing, data is pulled from the remote repo, container is checked out to the new revision, and the service is started again
  1. The service starts the main process running in the container
  1. The process initializes and sends the `READY` flag to systemd
  1. Systemd receives the flag and executes the `ExecStartPost=` command, that will itself